 - The cost of repairing your damaged vehicle and property

-Your emotional and physical well-beingg are important.
-In the end, the nature and severity of your injuries are often the most important factor in calculating the value of your car accident claim.
+Your emotional and physical well-being are important.
+In the end, the nature and severity of your injuries are often the most important factor in calculating the value of your claim.

 Our Waynesboro car accident attorneys have the experience and resources to fight the insurance company and win.
 We’ll hire experts in finance, medicine, accident reconstruction, and other relevant specialists when needed.
-With their help, we’ll be prepared to fight for the maximum compensation you deserve.
+With their help, we’ll be prepared to get you for the maximum compensation you deserve.

 What Types of Damages Are Available to Car Accident Victims?

 Georgia personal injury laws divide damages into three basic categories: economic damages, non-economic damages, and punitive damages.

 Economic damages represent your financial expenses after a collision and include:

 - Lost wages